 - financial security

-However, investing in apartments isn’t always as great as it’s cracked up to be.
+However, investing in apartment complexes isn’t always as great as it’s cracked up to be.
 There are several pros and cons to owning an apartment building that you should know especially if you’re a busy professional.

-This list is mainly for the passive investor that is juggling a busy career with no time to be a landlord.
+This list is mainly for the passive investor that’s putting in the hard work at their 9-5 with no time (or desire) to be a landlord.

 Don’t Miss Any Updates.
 Each week I’ll send you advice on how to reach financial independence with passive income from real estate.Sign up for my newsletter